Sound Mixer Services

 What does a sound mixer do?

-A sound mixer, also known as a production sound mixer, is the head of the sound department on set.
-They record and mix all dialogue, ambient sound, and effects during filming, managing microphone placement, signal levels, and recording equipment to capture clean, usable audio that meets post-production standards.
+A sound mixer, also called the production sound mixer, leads the sound department on set.
+They record and mix all dialogue, ambient sound, and effects during filming.
+That work covers microphone placement, signal levels, and recording gear.
+The goal is clean, usable audio that meets post-prod standards.

 What skills should a sound mixer have?